 What is the average tenure for members?
 What is the average purchase amount over the year for a member?
 Understanding your customers at a deeper level helps you design programs to better serve them.

 One key to increasing sales the ability to make the proper recommendations.
 Market basket analysis helps you understand what products customers buy together.
 If they buy your 2014 Cabernet Sauvignon, do they also buy your 2015 Sauvignon Blanc?
 This type of analysis is a common tool for many retail ecommerce sites, such as Amazon.
 I know I’m not the only one who gets sucked into those “frequently purchased together” combos that pop up when I click on an item in Amazon.
 This can be incredibly useful for wineries as well.
 Consider how powerful this could be on an ecommerce site, club, and tasting room sales.

 RFM analysis is a marketing technique used to determine which customers are most valuable based off how recently they purchased, how often they purchase, and how much they spend.
 The marketing budget is limited, so it is critical to understand where to spend your money.
 By using RFM analyses, you can identify the customers that are more likely to purchase again.
 By examining value, you may discover that you’re marketing to that father who made a large purchase for a wedding reception, so he may never make that purchase again.
 By bringing in frequency and recency along with value, you can focus marketing on the customers that are more likely to purchase on a routine basis.

 Where are your sales and members coming from?
 Are your customers local or do they come from all over the country?
 This information can help you understand and expand your distribution.

 These are just a few KPIs that our customers are using today as they bring together all of their data to get a complete look into their operations.
-These are a great place to start, and with TARGIT’s business analytics for wineries, you get these and more ready to connect to your data.
+These are a great place to start, and with TARGIT’s BI and Analytics for wineries, you get these and more ready to connect to your data.
 Once you get going, you can easily add additional KPIs to meet any of your specific needs.